-Community stewardship is at the core of our organization and has been a pillar of our organization's history from the beginning.
+Community stewardship is at the core of our organization and has been a pillar of our history from the beginning.
 We give back to the communities where Team Opus members live, work and raise families.
 We have a strong, long-standing commitment to lending time and expertise to enhance these communities.

-- Early Childhood Education — to provide high quality experiences for preschool-age children that result in enhanced kindergarten readiness;
+- Early Childhood Education — to provide high-quality experiences for preschool-age children, enhancing kindergarten readiness

-- Workforce Development — to strengthen the workforce in our communities and help position and prepare under/unemployed individuals for career advancement and greater self-sufficiency;
+- Workforce Development — to strengthen the workforce in our communities and help position and prepare under and unemployed individuals for career advancement and greater self-sufficiency

 The Opus Foundation does not accept unsolicited grant proposals.

-The Minnesota Keystone Program recognizes and honors companies that donate at least 2% of their pre-tax earnings to the community.
-The program, which is administered by the Minneapolis Regional Chamber of Commerce, was established in 1976 to recognize and encourage charitable giving in the state.
+The Minnesota Keystone Program recognizes companies that donate at least 2% of their pre-tax earnings to the community.
+Created in 1976 by business leaders, including our founder Gerry Rauenhorst, the program recognizes and encourages charitable giving.
 Learn More